Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Prior recovery via vEB and Fisher optimality

-While this limit generally holds under $p=o(n)$, the limiting variance is sub-optimal and strictly greater than $V(\theta_0)^{-1}$. \end{remark}
+This limiting variance is sub-optimal and strictly greater than $V(\theta_0)^{-1}$. \end{remark}

 \begin{remark}[Faster rate of convergence at singularity] In part (c) of \cref{thm:upper bound}, note that the $k$-dimensional vector $\kappa(\theta_0)$ may be zero.
-While this singularity is typically a measure-zero event (see Figure \ref{fig:kappa} below for a visual illustration), the convergence rate at such points is \emph{faster} than the $\frac{n}{p}$-rate in part (c).
-In particular, assuming $\kappa(\theta_0) = 0$, we can extend the proof of \cref{thm:upper bound} to show that $\thetaveb - \theta_0 = O_P \Big(\frac{1}{\sqrt{p}} + \big(\frac{p}{n}\big)^{3/2} \Big)$.
-Consequently, \eqref{eq:normal limit} extends to the higher-dimensional asymptotic regime of $p = o(n^{3/4})$, and the phase transition no longer happens at $p \asymp n^{2/3}$.
+While this singularity is typically a measure-zero event (see Figure \ref{fig:kappa} below for illustration), the convergence rate at such points is \emph{faster} than the $\frac{n}{p}$-rate in part (c).
+In particular, if $\kappa(\theta_0) = 0$, we can extend \cref{thm:upper bound} to show that $\thetaveb - \theta_0 = O_P \Big(\frac{1}{\sqrt{p}} + \big(\frac{p}{n}\big)^{3/2} \Big)$.
+Consequently, \eqref{eq:normal limit} extends to the higher-dimensional regime of $p = o(n^{3/4})$, and the phase transition no longer happens at $p \asymp n^{2/3}$.

 \end{remark}